Package 'NPCDTools'

 initial.dis

-The type of distance used in the AlphaNP to carry out the initial attribute profiles for the GNPC method.
+The type of distance used in the NPC to carry out the initial attribute profiles for the GNPC method.
 Allowable options are "hamming" and "whamming" representing the Hamming and the weighted Hamming distances, respectively.

 initial.gate